Dr Heiko Reiter offers advice on labour law to national and international companies.

 Teaching activities and lectures

-- Visiting lecturer at the University of Mannheim for the Chair of Civil, Labour, Commercial and Corporate Law, Prof. Philip S. Fischinger, LL.M.
+- Visiting lecturer at the University of Mannheim for the Chair of Civil, Labour, Sports and Commercial Law, Prof. Philip S. Fischinger, LL.M.
 (Harvard)